rlamprell/GelSightMujoco/README.md

 <h3 align="left">Project Description</h3>
 <p align="left">
-    This repo is a clone of my dissertation, which was submitted to the University of Liverpool as required for my Masters in Computer Science.
-Within it, two optical-tactile-based-sensors (GelSight) are simulated and appended to a UR5 arm.
+    This repo has two optical-tactile-based-sensors (GelSight)
+    are simulated and appended to a UR5 arm.
 Mujoco is used as the simulation environment - a physics extension to OpenAi's gym.
 This platform was utilised to construct the environments Reach, Push, Slide and PickandPlace (similar to those found within gym).
 Which in turn act as a test-bed for training a deep reinforcement